SivaramakrishnanBaskar/command-line-arguments-to-count-word/README.md

 ## ALGORITHM:

 ### Step 1:
-Get the file name using command arguments
+Import sys module to use command line arguments.

 ### Step 2:
-Now read the content in the file
+Use the open() by getting the file name with "sys.argv[1]" which means the first index of given argument.

 ### Step 3:
-use split()
+Use the open() by getting the file name with "sys.argv[1]" which means the first index of given argument.

 ### Step 4:
-Now read the no.of words in file
+Split the contents into each line using .split() function.

 ### Step 5:
-Print number of words present in given file
+Iterate the list of lines and increment the value of variable (word) each time.

 ### Step 6:
-End of the program
+Run the program by giving "python prgm.py EX12.txt" on the terminal.

 ## PROGRAM:
 ```